fetchoracle/dataSpecs/types/GasPriceOracle.md

 - aggregate/medianize gas prices from the relevant block(s)
 - be careful when sourcing data from a black box API
 - use EIP-1559 gas strategy (the sum of the base fee and priority fee)
-- always measured in gwei
+- always measured in gbeats